thomass171/tcp-flightgear/README.md

 #### Nasal

+Using bison or antlr4 for parser generating appears risky because it is unclear whether the Nasal language can be parsed by these (especially bison).
+And there are some very special features, eg. "compile()".

 compile() is used in
   * canvas/Mapstructure
   * FG1000
   * GTX328 of ec130

 but not in 777, bluebird, ec135, SpaceShuttle. c172p only for "SelectableInterfaces".

+So it's probably more efficient to migrate the C implementation of the parser.

 ### tools-fg